betaflight/betaflight.com/docs/wiki/release/Betaflight-4-1-Release-Notes.md

 For an extended list of new features see below.

-To make sure you get the latest version of your target installed, head over to [the GitHub Betaflight Configurator Releases page](https://github.com/betaflight/betaflight-configurator/releases) and and install at least version 10.6 **before updating your firmware**.
+To make sure you get the latest version of your target installed, head over to [the GitHub Betaflight Configurator Releases page](https://github.com/betaflight/betaflight-configurator/releases) and install at least version 10.6 **before updating your firmware**.
 Later versions of Configurator should work, but may have minor issues.

 To get the best out of the flight performance improvements, please read these [tuning tips](/docs/wiki/tuning/4-1-Tuning-Notes).